ExactTarget/fuelux/README.md

 ### Notes
 * Any h tag with an id will automagically be given a little link thing to its left that people can use to link back to the documentation.
 The more h tags have ids, the more reference-able our documentation will be.
+* The fusion folder breaks each section down into its own page.
+Doing this exposes individual control documentation to other web sites.